MicronOxford/SIMcheck_Manual/source/raw_data_checks.rst

+*This check is not turned on by default in the main dialog, since it it requires a sample that fills a large porportion of the field of view and is mainly intended for diagnosis of hardware issues.*

+2D Fourier Transforms of the raw data are taken, and projected over all phases and angles.
+To make best use of the available display range, i.e. to enhance the contrast of the relevant features in this projection, the "bright" central region containing the offset and low frequencies is masked out.
-*This check is not turned on by default in the main dialog, since it it requires a sample that fills a large porportion of the field of view and is mainly intended for diagnosis of hardware issues.* 2D Fourier Transforms of the raw data are taken, and projected over all phases and angles.
-There are sliders for channel and time where present.
-When features are in-focus and their intensities are modulated by the illumination pattern, 2D FFTs of each plane in the raw SI data should show 1st and 2nd order spots along a line perpendicular to the angle of illumination pattern stripes.
+Furthermore, a logarithmic display scale of log(Amplitude^2) is used.
+There are sliders for channel and time if present.

+Where features in the raw data are in-focus and their intensities are modulated by the illumination pattern, 2D FFTs of each plane in the raw SI data should show 1st and 2nd order spots along a line perpendicular to the angle of illumination pattern stripes.
 Blurred, missing or extra spots may indicate problems with the illumination pattern (although sparse samples may lack clear spots in the FFT).
 Note that images with XY sizes that are not a power of 2 (256x256, 512x512 and so on are power of 2) require padding, which may lead to inferior results.

 .. _fig2f: